 - Anatomy & Physiology I & II w/Lab

 - Microbiology w/Lab

 - Human Growth and Development

-Sciences and Statistics MUST have been taken within 5 years of admission and students must achieve a grade of C or better in the course.
+Students in the summer start cohort must complete Pathophysiogy as a prerequisite course.
+All pre-requisite courses MUST have been taken within 5 years of admission and students must achieve a grade of B- or better in the course.

 Tuition and Fees